vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 Now, let's build the Hub Flow that deletes and archives all raw data older than 7 days.

 First, we create a new Hub list called `TemperatureArchive`, which will store all our archived data.
-Then, we add a data source for that Hub list, so that we can write to it.
+Then, we add a data source for that Hub list to our Flow project, so that we can write to the Hub list.

 Next, we create the `TemperatureForArchive` data source, with the following SQL statement: